Riotcoke123/YTCommentBot/README.md

 <h1>YT Comment Bot</h1>

-<p><strong>YTCommentBot</strong> is an automated YouTube comment poster built with Puppeteer and the Stealth plugin.
-It navigates to a video, logs in with your Google account, and posts a random comment from a file.</p>
+<p><strong>YT Comment Bot</strong> is an automated YouTube commenting tool powered by <code>puppeteer-extra</code> and the <code>stealth</code> plugin.
+It simulates real user interaction to log in, navigate to a video, and post a randomly selected comment from a provided list.</p>

 <hr>